W. Hunt Dumont: Biography

 In October 1981, Dumont was nominated by President Ronald Reagan to be U.S. Attorney for the District of New Jersey.
 He was sworn into office in December 1981, serving until August 1985.

 Dumont was later appointed to be a judge on the New Jersey Superior Court.
-He it is Presiding Judge of the Civil Division in the Morris/Sussex Vicinage and sits in Morristown.
+He was Presiding Judge of the Civil Division in the Morris/Sussex Vicinage and sat in Morristown.
 In June 2008 he was appointed Acting Assignment Judge for the Morris/Sussex Vicinage.